-The Falo khukuri isn’t a traditional pattern or category of knife specifically, it doesn’t originate from one village or have a history of use in a specific conflict.
+The Falo khukuri isn’t a traditional pattern specifically, it doesn’t originate from one village or have a history of use in a specific conflict.
 Simply put, this is our attempt to produce a knife that’s as representative as possible of the kind of khukuri that the Blacksmiths use to make their khukuris.
 The knives are usually less detailed, with a rougher finish and a focus on practicality and the perfect balance for long, hard work.
-Used for rough carving the handles, shaping the handle scales, testing hardness and notching steel for cutting, these knives are workhorses.
+Used for rough carving the handles, shaping the handle scales, testing hardness and notching metal for cutting, these knives are workhorses.
 Plain and simple.

 Traditionally, these blades often come about after a mistake in the production of an order, where instead of scrapping the blade they finish it at a lower standard of finish and keep it as part of their working arsenal.
 The most common and therefore most frequently salvaged blade pattern is that of the Modern Service Issue and the various tourist khukuris which match it, so we’ve chosen to use this in our rendition of the Falo khukuri.
 We’ve chosen to call it the Falo after the nepalese name for the rough forged blank, as this is where these knives most often originate and the forging process is so evident in these.